-The use of security static analysis tools can improve security of application by detecting missed faults of the developers.
+The use of security static analysis tools can improve the security of application.
 These static analysis tools can find for example faults where java.util.Random is used instead of the more secure java.security.SecureRandom, or hardcoding private keys in the source code.
 Examples of tools that can be used are Find Security Bugs and QARK.